-- Click on the three dots in the pop-up and select Add X to dictionary, where X is the word you want to add to the dictionary.
+- Click on the three dots in the pop-up, and select Add X to dictionary, where X is the word you want to add to the dictionary.

 8. Substitutions to Save Keystrokes

 Substitutions, equivalent to text replacement, is a Docs feature that allows you to input complex characters and lets you set triggers for long words/strings to enter them into a document efficiently.
-It’s essentially a pair of a trigger key and its replacement text, wherein entering the feature automatically identifies the trigger as you type it and replaces it with its replacement text.
+It’s essentially a pair of trigger key and their replacement text, wherein entering the feature automatically identifies the trigger as you type it and replaces it with its replacement text.

 Here’s how to use substitutions in Docs: